 By Justin Ostrowski

-Winter rain and snow doesn’t have to stop your daily exercise routine, and it shouldn’t discourage you from starting a new routine if you’re committing to a healthier lifestyle in 2017.
+Winter rain and snow doesn’t have to stop your daily exercise routine, and it shouldn’t discourage you from starting a new routine if you’re committing to a healthier lifestyle.
 In this part of Oregon you probably won’t have to worry about frostbite, but you should still make some preparations before you go.
 Follow these tips to get the most out of your winter workout.

 Getting outdoors and exercising is a great way to increase your feel-good endorphins, boost your immunity and expose yourself to daylight, which can help with Seasonal Affective Disorder.
 Don’t let the rain be an excuse!